 Born out of NHL concept art was a desire to create and brand our own hockey teams from the ground up.
 The IceHL project was conceived and launched in August 2008.
 It was a crowd-sourced fantasy hockey league and every aspect was created and voted on by readers — including team logos.

 I could talk about my big plans for weeks without stopping.
 There's so much I'd like to do.
 But at this moment, it doesn't pay the bills.
-So my real-life existence — work and home — limit to some extent how much time I can spend in cyberspace.
+So my real life — work and home — limits to some extent how much time I can spend in jersey land.
 Just know that as long as I'm able, I'll always be doing my best to improve Icethetics.

 And if you ever have an idea for an awesome new feature, drop me a line!

 Have an idea you think the Icethetics community would enjoy?
-Whether it's a Cover Story, blog post or a new site feature, let me know.
+Whether it's a blog post or a new site feature, I'd love to hear about it.
+(But if you want a response, please email me directly.)